About Our Markets

 Discover Something New

 Our shoppers choose from dozens of types of vegetables, fresh fruit, honey, baked goods, pasture-raised meat and poultry, cheese, fish and seafood, jams, wine, yogurt and milk, flowers and herbs, complemented by crafters and on-site prepared food.
-Newer vendors selling items such as pickles, crackers, vegan dips, and hard cider are quickly gathering a following.
+Newer vendors selling items such as pickles, crackers, and hard cider are quickly gathering a following.
 Many of our products are Certified Naturally Grown or USDA Organic.
 All our vendors eat and use their products in their own homes and take great pride in their quality.

 Want to try something different or need a recipe tip?
 Just ask.
 As producers, it is a privilege to build connections with customers who value our knowledge, crops, and products.
 Every market day offers a chance for vital learning and exchanges between consumer and producer.